 7. Program Exclusions Borrowers who have a subordinate lien that is in foreclosure.
 Borrowers with bankruptcies that have not been discharged or dismissed.
 Dodd-Frank exclusion for having been convicted of a mortgage-related felony in the past ten years.
 Unresolved Federal Tax Liens (not in approved payment plan) 8.
 Structure of Assistance The structure of assistance will be provided as an up-front, forgivable, subordinate mortgage loan to eligible borrowers for up to \$50,000.
-The note evidencing the subordinate mortgage loan will carry the following terms: Zero-percent (0%) interest, zero-payment loan; Two-year term with a pro rata 50% forgiveness of the original mortgage loan amount on each annual anniversary date.
+The note evidencing the subordinate mortgage loan will carry the following terms: O Zero-percent (0%) interest, zero-payment loan; O Two-year term with a pro rata 50% forgiveness of the original mortgage loan amount on each annual anniversary date.
 The note will be forgiven on the second (2nd) anniversary date providing the borrower has satisfied all terms of the loan.
 If a property is sold on or before the end of the two-year term, the loan is "due on sale" and any net proceeds are due to satisfy any portion of the loan that has not been forgiven.
 If there are insufficient or no net proceeds available, all or a portion of the note will be forgiven so as not to create additional hardships on the borrower/seller at the time of closing.
 Any loan proceeds that are returned to the Program will be recycled back into the Program and used to provide assistance to additional homeowners for the duration of the Program in accordance with the Agreement.
 9. Per Household Assistance The lesser of \$50,000 or the amount necessary to (i) repay the amounts advanced on the borrower's behalf by its mortgage loan servicer for Property Charges and (ii) pay anticipated Property Charges for up to 24 months.
 If the borrower has received HHF assistance under any other HHF program, the maximum amount of all assistance may not exceed \$75,000.
 10. Duration of Assistance Assistance will be disbursed in full to the borrower's servicer upon loan closing and agreement of the servicer to accept the HHF funds.

-MA will begin in 2017 and it is projected that assistance committed through December 31, 2020.
-MA program will most likely not interact with Rhode so ther current HHF programs.
-RMA does interact with .
-Department of Housing and Urban Development's Home Equity Conversion Mortgage (HECM) Program I provide funding to eligible Non-Borrowing Spouses led in HUD Mortgagee Letter 2014-07 and any nent Mortgagee Letters or amendments.
-Island is partnering with the Department of Elderly, local Area Agencies on Aging, Fannie Mae, the National I on Aging, and others to coordinate reinstatement through A Program with other available resources.
-Specifically, wners will be made aware of other assistance, such as ace with the costs of food and medicine, to free up income y be used towards future property tax and homeowners' ce bills.
-S) liu
+11. Estimated Number of Participating Households 12.
+Program Inception/Duration It is anticipated that the RMA program will assist approximately 30 senior borrowers in Rhode Island who are in default under the terms of their reverse mortgage.
+The RMA will begin in 2017 and it is projected that assistance will be committed through December 31, 2020.
+13. Program Interactions with Other Programs (e.g. other HFA programs) The RMA program will most likely not interact with Rhode Island's other current HHF programs.
+RMA does interact with the U.S. Department of Housing and Urban Development's (HUD) Home Equity Conversion Mortgage (HECM) Program and will provide funding to eligible Non-Borrowing Spouses as detailed in HUD Mortgagee Letter 2014-07 and any subsequent Mortgagee Letters or amendments.
+14. Program Interactions with HAMP 15.
+Program Leverage with Other Financial Resources None.
+Rhode Island is partnering with the Department of Elderly Affairs, local Area Agencies on Aging, Fannie Mae, the National Council on Aging, and others to coordinate reinstatement through the RMA Program with other available resources.
+Specifically, homeowners will be made aware of other assistance, such as assistance with the costs of food and medicine, to free up income that may be used towards future property tax and homeowners' insurance bills.